DevSecOps 101 part 1: Software Component Analysis (SCA)

 Automated security testing

-That's why at Escape, we created the first GraphQL Security scanner that allows developers to find and fix vulnerabilities in GraphQL applications during the development lifecycle before they even reach production!
+That's why at Escape, we created the first API Security scanner that allows developers to find and fix vulnerabilities in GraphQL applications during the development lifecycle before they even reach production!

-It understands the business logic of GraphQL APIs and looks for more than 50 kinds of vulnerabilities so that you never have to worry again about
+It understands the business logic of APIs and looks for more than 70+ vulnerabilities so that you never have to worry again about

 • Resolver performance (N+1 issues, cyclic queries, query complexity DOS…)